 The final presentation should be designed for an audience with no prior exposure to the technology.
-It will need to be short and to-the-point, covering in 10 minutes the following key aspects:
+It will need to be short and to-the-point, covering in 10-12 minutes the following key aspects:

-- Brief introduction to the technology and its key differentiators

-- Review of markets and approaches analyzed

-- Summary of results

-- Recommendations and next steps
+- Brief introduction to the technology and its key differentiators - Review of markets analysed, including any competitive products - Summary of results from different markets - Recommendations and next steps

-Each presentation will be followed by Q&A to defend the conclusions.
+Each presentation will be followed by Q&A to defend the conclusions reached.

-Information Pack, Handover meeting and Poster:
+Information Pack and Handover meeting: